jjrajani/React_Native_Redux/readme.md

 Auth - A simple Firebase Auth process

-teck_stack - A simple Redux app with animation
+Teck_Stack - A simple Redux app with animation